The Porter (horse)

 The Porter (May 15, 1915 – October 1944) was an American Thoroughbred racehorse.
 He won 26 times from 54 starts in a career that lasted five years, and was second in the 1918 Preakness Stakes.
 He became an important sire, leading the North American sire list in 1937.

 Background

 The Porter was a bay horse bred in Kentucky by David Stevenson.
-He was sired by Sweep, a champion at both age two and three on the racetrack, and a leading sire and broodmare sire at stud.
-His dam Ballet Girl was a half-sister to champion Ballot.
+He was sired by Sweep, a champion at ages two and three on the racetrack, and a leading sire and broodmare sire at stud.
+His dam Ballet Girl was a half-sister to the champion Thoroughbred Ballot.